blade-sensei/learning/writing/git-clean.md

 ### The problems here

-**Hard to read**, Look at the history even if you don't need to find or revert a commit, visually you feel bad, as you see your messy home for example.
+😖 **Hard to read**, Look at the history even if you don't need to find or revert a commit, visually you feel bad, same as you are when you see messy home for example.

-**Hard to find/revert** to a commit of our history will be also be annoying, this will even can create other conflicts... so a bug fixes and maintenance will be more complicated.
+🕵️‍♂️ **Hard to find/revert** to a commit of our history will be also be annoying, this will even can create other conflicts... so a bug fixes and maintenance will be more complicated.

-**Filter or reate new bugs** when merging work to the another branch why ?
+🐛 **Filter or reate new bugs** when merging work to the another branch why ?
 Take the followed example:

 - we have branche B pulled from dev branch